-Step Action 1 Identify the Package in which to record the Issue, in the Project Browser.
-Right-click on this Package and select the 'Insert New Element' option.
+Step Action 1 Identify the Package in which to record the Issue, in the Browser window .
+Right-click on this Package and select the 'Add Element' option.
 2 Complete the fields on the 'New Element' dialog - in the 'Type' field, click on the drop-down arrow and select 'Issue'.
-3 When you have created the element, double-click on it.
-Record the name and details of the Issue, in the 'Properties' dialog.
+3 When you have created the element, record the name and details of the Issue, in the Properties window .